aducators/password-saver/README.md

 # password-saver

 - This is the best password saving app!
-- Adding one more line.
+- Encrypted passwords are saved :)